Spider-Man (2002 video game)

 Spider-Man is a 2002 action-adventure game based on the 2002 film of the same name.
 It was released for the PlayStation 2, Xbox, Nintendo GameCube, Microsoft Windows, and Game Boy Advance on April 16, 2002, in North America, and June 7, 2002 in Europe.
-The GBA version was later re-released and bundled on Twin Pack cartridge with Spider-Man 2 in 2005.
+The GBA version was later re-released and bundled on a twin pack cartridge with Spider-Man 2 in 2005.
 Published by Activision, the console versions were developed by the company's then-recently acquired subsidiary Treyarch, who had previously ported Neversoft's Spider-Man to the Dreamcast.
-LTI Gray Matter developed the Microsoft Windows version (also ported the Neversoft game the previous year) and Digital Eclipse developed the GBA version.
+LTI Gray Matter developed the Microsoft Windows version (and also ported the Neversoft game the previous year), while Digital Eclipse developed the GBA version.

 The game mainly follows the story of its film counterpart, but expands upon various scenes and plot points with additional villains and locations absent from the film.
-Tobey Maguire and Willem Dafoe reprise their roles as Spider-Man and the Green Goblin, respectively, while Bruce Campbell, who played a wrestling ring announcer in the movie, narrates the game's tutorial and bonus levels.
+Some members of the film's cast reprise their roles for the game, such as Tobey Maguire as Peter Parker/Spider-Man and Willem Dafoe as Norman Osborn/Green Goblin.

 Upon release, the game received a generally positive response from critics and quickly became a bestseller.
-Praise was centered around its presentation, combat, and web mechanics, although some criticized its short length, voice acting, and camera control.
+Praise was centered around its presentation, combat, and web mechanics, although some criticized its short length, voice acting, and camera controls.
 Following the game's success, Treyarch became the lead developer of all major Spider-Man titles published under Activision until 2008, including the sequels Spider-Man 2, the video game based on the 2004 film of the same name, and Spider-Man 3, the video game based on the 2007 film of the same name.